sts10/sts10.github.io/_posts/2022-06-27-revisiting-prfix-codes.markdown

 ### CSafe test

 As a fun little test, I created a 81,345-word list that was free of suffix words using [Tidy](https://sts10.github.io/2021/12/09/tidy-0-2-0.html) (see below).
 I then ran that list through [my compound passphrase list safety checker](https://github.com/sts10/csafe) (version 0.3.16) looking for problematic ambiguities.
-It didn't find any, which is evidence in favor of a "yes" to the question above, but not definitive proof.
+It didn't find any, which is evidence in favor of a "yes" to the question above, but **not definitive proof**.

 ### If the answer is yes...